Bulletins - Interactions

 Drug Interactions with nirmatrelvir-ritonavir (Paxlovid®) - April 4, 2022

-Nirmatrelvir-ritonavir is a combination medicine used to treat COVID-19 infections.
 Ritonavir increases (boosts) the concentration of nirmatrelvir by inhibiting its clearance by CYP3A enzymes.
 This also increases the concentration of other drugs metabolised by CYP3A.
-This is why drug interactio...
+The tables below provide guidance on adjusting doses of pat...

 Drug-Induced QTc Interval Prolongation - February 13, 2020